kateuj/instacook/README.md

 12. When the terminal loads, type the following, hitting enter at the end of each line:

     python3

     from recipes import db

     db.create_all()

     exit()

 13. This has now created the relational database models from your repository into the ElephantSQL database.
 When you click on 'Open App' on the dashboard, it should now open Instacook.

 ### Forking the GitHub Repository

-By forking the GitHub Repository we make a copy of the original repository on our GitHub account to view and/or make changes without affecting the original repository by using the following steps...
+Forking allows users to make a copy of an original repository in GitHub and view and make changes to it without changing the original repository.
+To create a fork:

-1. Login to GitHub.
-2. Locate the repository, you can use a link you have been provided with or use the search function in the top left of the screen.
-3. In the top right hand corner of the page locate and click the 'fork' button.
+1. Once logged into GitHub, follow the link to your chosen GitHub repository, or use the search bar to find it on the GitHub home page.
+2. Once in the repository window, click the 'Fork' drop down arrow button in the top right-hand corner.
+3. Select 'Create new fork'.
-4. Near the bottom of the page click the green button that says 'Create Fork'.
+4. Check the details in the window before clicking the green 'Create Fork' button.
-5. You should now have a copy of the original repository in your GitHub account.
+5. You will now be able to find the copy of the repository in your own GitHub account.

 ### Making a Local Clone

-1. Login to GitHub.
-2. Locate the repository, you can use a link you have been provided with or use the search function in the top left of the screen.
+1. Once logged into GitHub, follow the link to your chosen GitHub repository, or use the search bar to find it on the GitHub home page.
-3. Near the top of the repository click the green 'Code' button.
+2. Once in the repository window, click the green 'Code' button.
-4. To clone the repository using HTTPS, under HTTPS copy the link provided.
+3. To clone the repository using HTTPS, copy the link provided below the HTTPS header.
-5. Open the terminal in your code editor.
+4. Open a terminal in your code editor.
-6. Change the current working directory to the location where you want the cloned directory to be made.
+5. Change the location in the current working directory to where you want the cloned directory to be created.
-7. Type git clone, and then paste the URL you copied in Step 3.
+6. Type "git clone" into the terminal, and then paste the URL you copied and click enter.
-8. Press Enter.
-Your local clone should be created.
+7. This should have created a local clone of the repository.
+8. Here is the live link to my website - https://instacook-64f0d9d64709.herokuapp.com/

-# Testing
+# Testing #

 I have documented my testing in a separate document [TESTING.md](TESTING.md)

-# Media Queries

-* I used Media Queries to debug and override some display issues that were not rectified with Bootstrap's responsive layouts.

 # Technologies Used #